z3r0s/blog/_posts/2018-09-30-DragonCTF-Teaser.md

 }
 {% endhighlight %}

-Main function does not do much other than creating a window with registered function.
+**WinMain** function does not do much other than creating a window with some registered functions.

 ## Analysis

 ![score]({{ site.url }}/images/2018/oldskull1.bmp)

-This program expects five inputs: code1-code4 and the flag.
-It seems the user input goes through some function and determines whether it is correct or not.
+This program expects five inputs: code1~code4 and the final flag.
+It seems the user input goes through some functions that determine whether it is correct or not.

 **Code Checker**